Latest Release Notes

 → Unless your template has been modified, there is no need to take action.
 In principle, older templates should also handle this automatically, however in case of problems, we recommend to always check if you can reproduce the issue with the most recent template listed in the Nimbus BI Template Release Notes.

-• When using custom solutions to consume OData you must familiarize yourself with the specifics of the tools and interfaces you use to ingest data from our OData API.
+• When using custom or 3rd-party solutions to consume OData you must familiarize yourself with the specifics of the tools and interfaces you use to ingest data from our OData API.

 🔎@Odata.nextLink is…: